ktric001/KTric001/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **Real Time Data Analytics in Kafka.**
+- 🔭 I’m currently working on **Real-Time Data Analytics in Kafka.**

 - 🌱 I’m currently learning **Data Structures and Algorithms.**